Natalie Madueño

-Natalie Wolfsberg Madueño (born 7 November 1987) is a Danish actress best known to international audiences for her appearances in several "Nordic Noir" television drama series and in the 2019 Netflix series The Rain.
+Natalie Wolfsberg Madueño (born 7 November 1987) is a Danish actress best known to international audiences for starring in the 2019 Netflix series The Rain and in four seasons of Those Who Kill.

 Early life and education

 Madueño was born to a Spanish father and a Danish mother.
-She grew up in the Vesterbro district of Copenhagen and trained as an actor at the Danish National School of Performing Arts.
+She grew up in the Vesterbro district of Copenhagen and trained as an actress at the Danish National School of Performing Arts.

 Career

 Madueño had a leading role in the first two seasons of Follow the Money, which dealt with big business, crime, and corruption.
 In an interview, she described her character, Claudia, as a cutthroat person, saying, "I think the duality in her character attracted me to her".
 Her roles have turned her into one of Denmark's best-known younger actresses.

-Madueño returned to Scandi-noir with the series Blinded: Those Who Kill, a spin-off series from Darkness: Those Who Kill.
+In 2019, Madueño was cast in one of the lead roles of the Scandinavian-noir series Darkness: Those Who Kill.